 Where It Is

-Pioneer Park is 150 km south of Norseman and 53 km north of Esperance on the Coolgardie – Esperance Highway.
-You do come upon it quickly so keep an eye out on the north side of town.
+Pioneer Park is 150 km south of Norseman and 53 km north of Esperance on the Coolgardie-Esperrance Highway.
+You do come upon it quickly, so keep an eye out on the north side of town.

 Salmon Gums for Free Hot Showers

-The disabled toilet, where the shower is, has a large wet area shower that is kept clean.
+The disabled toilet, where the shower is located, features a large wet area shower that is kept clean.
 There is also a changing table, which is great for leaving your towel and clothes on.

 Where It Is